PaloAltoNetworks/remod/README.md

 closely together, you usually need to have a bit of velocity.
 For example, the Aporeto ci pipelines are able combine multiple pull requests accross multiple github repositories to test them together.

-While go modules help in a lot of scenario, being able to do such things is not one them. remod made that workflow easier by being able to selectively restore the GOPATH behavior on only a subset of the dependencies, while benefiting from go modules for the rest.
+While go modules help in a lot of scenarios, being able to do such things is not one them. remod made that workflow easier by selectively restoring the GOPATH behavior on only a subset of the dependencies, while benefiting from go modules for the others.

 ## Installation